Inertial geometric quantum logic gates: The Inertial theorem

 [\eqref{inertial-H0} is valid for any matrix $P$, not necessarily the eigenvector matrix.]
 Inertial frames are those in which $\tilde{H}$ can be written in the form

 where \emph{$\Omega(t)$ may vary rapidly while $\chi$ is nearly stationary}.
 Introducing a rescaled time coordinate, $\tau = \int_0^t \Omega(t')dt'$, we obtain

 If $\mat{M}$ changes slowly compared to its energy gap, a system initialized in an eigenstate clings to it during the dynamics.
-The escape probability from eigenstate $|\tilde{\psi}_n(t)\rangle$ with eigenenergy $\tilde{\varepsilon}_n$ is given by the inertiality parameter
+The escape probability from eigenstate $|\tilde{\psi}_n(t)\rangle$ with eigenenergy $\tilde{\varepsilon}_n$ is given by the inertial parameter

 where the ratio is maximized over all states $m\neq n$.
 In comparison, an eigenstate $\KET{\psi_n(t)}$ of the lab-frame Hamiltonian, $H$, with eigenenergy $\varepsilon_n$ evolves adiabatically provided that the adiabaticity parameter is small